Why Did An Octopus-Wielding Sea Lion Slap A Kayaker In The Face?

 Common courtesy for wildlife, she says, is to stay well away from the "threshold of response," which is when animals alter their behavior because of human presence.

-In the end, though, it's hard to know with certainty what the now world-famous sea lion was doing with the octopus, or if its behavior was affected by the kayakers.
+In the end, though, it's hard to know with certainty what the now world famous sea lion was doing with the octopus, or if its behavior was affected by the kayakers.

 Anytime someone witnesses a novel sea lion behavior, or the unexpected actions of any behaviorally flexible animal, Cook says, there's often speculation about why it might have done it.